Jacob R. Grohs, Ph.D.

 (2) Community-Engaged Change to Improve Engineering Education Systems

 Inequities and inefficiencies in the engineering education system are distressing.
 In some cases, research has identified problems but proposed solutions are difficult to implement or do not resolve issues in practice.
 In other cases, there may be so many intervening factors that we do not even understand the problem, much less develop solutions.
 We need to advance collaborative research with diverse stakeholders and partners to drive positive change.

-Dr. Jake Grohs is an Assistant Professor in the Department of Engineering Education and an affiliate faculty member to both Learning Science and Technologies and Biomedical Engineering and Mechanics.
+Dr. Jake Grohs is an Associate Professor in the Department of Engineering Education and an affiliate faculty member to both Learning Science and Technologies and Biomedical Engineering and Mechanics.
 Grohs currently serves as PI of two and co-PI of two NSF-funded education focused grants which involve partnering with different stakeholder groups on continuous improvement or collaborative change (e.g., K12 teachers and administrators, university engineering faculty).
 His primary research interests focus on systems thinking, including how individuals reason through complex ill-structured problems, how educational environments develop systems thinking skills, and how collaborative groups might apply systems thinking to enact positive change.

 In his personal life, Jake is a committed partner and proud father to family Courtney, Jude, Crosby, and Béla.

 Awards & Honors

 Charles "Butch" and Joan Nunnally for Outstanding Engineering Education Faculty Member Award (2017)

 AAC&U: K. Patricia Cross Future Leaders Award (2015)